RIR360/development/journal/2025/september.md

 - If by any means you create a fear towards a task, you procrastinate it.
 - So work like an obedient robot and rest like a stress free human.
 - You can't rest well keeping all those burden in the head.
+- To not get out of sync, always keep a routine and tasks ready.